davidtchiu/davidtchiu.github.io/teaching/cs240/lab.js4.async/index.md

 git clone https://github.com/davidtchiu/cs240-lab-promise
 ```

-- Note that do not need to make changes to the `index.html` or the CSS file for this lab, but study the files you just pasted to get a sense of what's in there.
+- Note that you do not need to make changes to the `index.html` or the CSS file for this lab, but study the files you just pasted to get a sense of what's in there.

 - The `app.js` file has an object literal that maps different emotions to paths locating the corresponding emoji images.